Evergreen (You Didn't Deserve Me at All): Background

 The song originally appeared on Apollo's debut studio album Ivory, simply titled "Evergreen".
 A few months after the album's release, the song went viral on TikTok.
 By the end of the month, a snippet of the song had been used in over 300,000 clips.
 Apollo performed the song as part of his Tiny Desk Concert on September 15, 2022, which caused another surge in streams.

 Reception

 Critical response

+"Evergreen (You Didn't Deserve Me at All)" received acclaim from critics.
 Rolling Stone listed "Evergreen (You Didn't Deserve Me at All)" as one of the best songs of 2022, placing it at number 29, and wrote: "...as teardrop guitar licks spill against the soft edges of his falsetto.
 Apollo packs it all in there—anger, anguish, self-loathing, doubt—but still builds to a bridge bursting with defiant confidence...
 Apollo has always excelled at these kinds of songs, and it’s thrilling that such a superb display of his skills has finally scored him a well-deserved place on the charts and the broader pop ecosystem."